PythonistaGuild/MystBin-VSC/README.md

 ## Release Notes

+### 0.0.3

+- Added: Editor Context Menu.
+  - Right click to upload a file or selection(s).
+(Max Size of 30_000 bytes per selection && Max Selections of 5)

 ### 0.0.2

-- Added: Explorer Right Click Menu.
+- Added: Explorer Context Menu.
-  - Right Click to upload a files contents.
+  - Right Click a file in the explorer to upload its contents.
 (Max Size of 30_000 bytes.)

 - Fixed: Filename parsing was inaccurate.
 Added a parser for better results.